The Freedom of Forgiveness

 - Gentle isochronic amplitude beats phase-aligned with the binaural textures

 - Rhythmic entrainment in the more active musical lines

-Doug Prater is an author, meditator, fitness enthusiast, and musician who holds a degree in Music: Sound Recording Technology from Texas State University.
+Douglas Prater is an author, meditator, fitness enthusiast, and musician who holds a degree in Music: Sound Recording Technology from Texas State University.
 Born and raised in Littleton, Colorado, Doug also spent significant periods of his life in Austin, TX, and Atlanta, GA.
-Always longing to return to the mountains, he now lives in the Smokey Mountains of western North Carolina.
+Always longing to return to the mountains, he now lives in the Smoky Mountains of western North Carolina.

-Doug’s diverse work experience as an audio engineer, web designer, author, and actor, make his joining iAwake an excellent addition.
-Doug has composed and engineered brainwave entrainment audio tracks for his personal use in meditation, creative pursuits, and the attainment of peak performance flow states, and is the developer of Stealing Flow.
-He is also the producer, webmaster, and project manager of The Journey of Integral Recovery podcast.
-Doug is the author of the forthcoming book The Dharma of Harry Potter: A Muggle’s Guide to Buddhism (and a large catalog of fiction written under a handful of pseudonyms that he won’t tell us…we suspect he writes romance novels).
+Doug has composed and engineered brainwave entrainment audio tracks since 2010 for meditation, creative pursuits, and the attainment of peak performance flow states.
+He is the developer of Rainstorm Sleepwave, Infinity, Stealing Flow+, Stealing Flow – Power Nap, the technology and soundtrack for The Near Death Experience: Waking Up to Life, and the technology for The Freedom of Forgiveness.
+He is also the producer, webmaster, and project manager of the Journey of Integral Recovery podcast.
+Doug is the author of the forthcoming book The Dharma of Harry Potter: A Muggle’s Guide to Buddhism (and a large catalog of fiction written under a handful of pseudonyms that he won’t tell us… we suspect he writes romance novels).

 Very intense process, but with a gentle handed guide.
 Tears and joy.
 Leading me into and then accepting some difficult challenging interactions from the past.
 I was not even aware I was so unforgiving – particularly of myself – that is the biggest insight. ~ KM